-We only bind the primary server IP as our clients have many use-case for how they like to use their IP's.
+When installing standard operating system, Rad Web Hosting generally binds the primary server IP to eth0 network interface.
 In this demonstration, you would need to add the additional IP's to the server by editing the following location:

 Begin by accessing your server via SSH and running the following command: